Western canon: Feminism and the literary canon

 Susan Hardy Aitken argues that the Western canon has maintained itself by excluding and marginalising women, whilst idealising the works of men.
 Where women's work is introduced it can be considered inappropriately rather than recognising the importance of their work; a work's greatness is judged against socially situated factors which exclude women, whilst being portrayed as an intellectual approach.

-The feminist movement produced both feminist fiction and non-fiction and created new interest in women's writing.
+The feminist movement produced feminist fiction and non-fiction and created new interest in women's writing.
 It also prompted a general reevaluation of women's historical and academic contributions in response to the belief that women's lives and contributions have been underrepresented as areas of scholarly interest.

-However, in Britain and America at least women achieved major literary success from the late eighteenth century, and many major nineteenth-century British novelists were women, including Jane Austen, the Brontë family, Elizabeth Gaskell, and George Eliot.
-There were also three major female poets, Elizabeth Barrett Browning, Christina Rossetti and Emily Dickinson.
+However, in Britain and America at least, women had achieved major literary success from the late eighteenth century, and many major nineteenth-century British novelists were women, including Jane Austen, the Brontë family, Elizabeth Gaskell, and George Eliot.
+There were also three major female poets, Elizabeth Barrett Browning, Christina Rossetti, and Emily Dickinson.
 In the twentieth century there were also many major female writers, including Katherine Mansfield, Dorothy Richardson, Virginia Woolf, Eudora Welty, and Marianne Moore.
-Notable female writers in France include Colette, Simone de Beauvoir, Marguerite Yourcenar, Nathalie Sarraute, Marguerite Duras and Françoise Sagan.
+Notable female writers in France include Colette, Simone de Beauvoir, Marguerite Yourcenar, Nathalie Sarraute, Marguerite Duras, and Françoise Sagan.

 Much of the early period of feminist literary scholarship was given over to the rediscovery and reclamation of texts written by women.
-Virago Press began to publish its large list of 19th and early 20th-century novels in 1975 and became one of the first commercial presses to join in the project of reclamation.
+Virago Press began to publish its large list of 19th- and early 20th-century novels in 1975 and became one of the first commercial presses to join in the project of reclamation.